 Youth Allowance for students and Australian apprentices

-Youth Allowance for students and Australian apprentices is one of the most popular schemes handled by Centrelink, and allows 18 to 24-year-olds who are studying full-time to receive a weekly payment.
+Youth Allowance for students and Australian apprentices is one of the most popular schemes handled by Centrelink, and allows 16 to 24-year-olds who are studying and/or learning an apprenticeship full-time to receive a weekly payment.
 While this scheme is popular, there are plenty of other options to cater to people of all backgrounds and abilities.

 Austudy is similar to the Youth Allowance, except it is only accessible to people over 25.
 You must be a full-time student in a select course, or completing an Australian Apprenticeship, and be able to pass the Personal Income Test.

 ABSTUDY is a group of payments for Aboriginal or Torres Strait Islander students.
 Candidates for this subsidy cannot receive any other form of payment, and have to be in a select field of study.